JdeRobot/RoboticsAcademy/exercises/color_filter/README.md

 source in the configuration file (color_filter_conf.cfg), and the required paremeters for that source.
 Once done it, if you have selected either 'Local' or 'Video', follow the next step:

 First, launch the ROS Server.
-Open the terminal with the directory of *color_filter* in the exercises folder and \run this command.
+Open the terminal with the directory set to *color_filter* in the exercises folder and run this command.

 ` $ roslaunch color_filter.launch`

-The above command opens the stream and starts publishing it.
+The above command opens the videostream and starts publishing it.
 Next, ensuring you have written a workable code in MyAlogirthm.py file, run the following command.

 `$ python2 ./color_filter.py color_filter_conf.yml`